open-telemetry/community/projects/ci-cd.md

 ### Why

-The goal of this project is to establish standard semantic conventions specification for Continuous Integration (CI) and Continuous (CD) observability.
+The goal of this project is to establish standard semantic conventions specification for Continuous Integration (CI) and Continuous Delivery (CD) observability.
 This will provide a common language and standardized formats for CI/CD observability, enabling the community to observe CI/CD systems.

-This will broaden the target audience of OpenTelemetry to Release Engineering and DevOps teams, further cementing OpenTelemetry as the industry standard Observability framework.
+This will broaden the target audience of OpenTelemetry to Release Engineering, Platform Engineering, and DevOps teams, further cementing OpenTelemetry as the industry standard Observability framework.

 The timing is ripe to start now.
 The [CI/CD Observability OTEP](https://github.com/open-telemetry/oteps/pull/223/files)